 Now, you may have thought, as you read through this description “hang on, these boxes aren’t a ground – they are not connected to an Earth for electrical grounding, or indeed the Earth for acoustic grounding”.
 True, they are not.
 But because they create a path away for vibration and RFI, and break them down by destructive interference and passive absorption, they behave like a very effective Earth.

 What We Say

 You’d be forgiven for taking all of this with a healthy dose of scepticism, but our experience is that these Pico products do work, and magically so, in enabling your existing equipment to play better, purer sounding music.
 Lift the fog of RFI/EMI and acoustic (vibration) interference from your system, and hear a more expansive soundstage, reduction in ‘edgy’ sound character, and generally a sensation of listening to the musical performance in a larger space.
-We hate the term ‘lower noise floor’ since it’s so often misused but the VertexAQ PIco products do just that – background noise falls away leaving just the music.
+The Binding Post Picos work particularly well because they drain interfering energy from the speakers’ crossovers, entirely passively, and we have yet to hear a speaker that was not magically transformed by simply adding one Pico to each speaker – our own demonstration system uses KEF LS50 speakers, and these take on another octave of well defined bass, as well as a much broader, more freely breathing soundstage.
+We hate the term ‘lower noise floor’ since it’s so often misused but the VertexAQ Pico products do just that – background noise falls away leaving just the music.
 Clearly, the effects are system dependent but we are confident in what they do and we are happy to lend any VertexAQ Pico product out for a home demonstration.